 Employment and executive agreements often contain numerous clauses that can significantly affect your compensation, your legal rights and your ability to find work after leaving the employer.
 Thomas & Solomon LLP, can walk you through the entire agreement with an eye toward protecting your current and future financial interests.

 Through restrictive covenants, employers have employees agree not to do something, such as not compete with the employer or not to solicit customers, and those restrictions often last well beyond the end of employment with the employer.
 For that reason, these kinds of restrictions could have a significant impact on an employee’s future job prospects, livelihood and career.

 If you are asked to sign an agreement containing these kinds of restrictions, we can help you understand what you are being asked to give up so that you can evaluate whether you want to sign it.
 If you have already signed one of these agreements, we can help you understand how your rights are affected.
 Either way, it is important that you understand what the agreement is and your options.

 Overall, we can help you evaluate your best course of action when it comes to restrictive covenants.

 We Offer Confidential and Thorough Case Evaluations

-To begin protecting your legal interests today, call us at 585-272-0540 or reach us online here.
+To begin protecting your legal interests today, call us at 585-272-0540 or toll free at 1-877-272-4066 or reach us online here.
 Our employment contract attorneys will thoroughly investigate your situation and help you determine appropriate next steps.